prominence-eosc/schemas/README.md

-# schemas
+# PROMINENCE schema and APIs
-Definitions of the job and workflow schemas used
+Here we define the schema and APIs used by PROMINENCE.